RiskNarrative/angular-exercise/README.md

 Accessibility: submitting on Enter when the search term is entered in the Input search field page 1.

-## Further Improvements that can be done
+## Further Improvements & Refactoring that can be done

 - Adding a loading screen when data is loading or in process.
+- Renaming folder service to services
 - Refactor pagination functions to be made generic of Type T into its own component and service so it can be reused.
 - Client-side pagination can be improved with server-side if a paginated API is available.
 - We can use the Government-defined components as per their accessibility standards, which they have published.